“If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.” (1 John 1:9 KJV)

 Then Peter said unto them, Repent (Added for Greek meaning: change your mind), and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.
 For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.”
 (Act 2:36-39 KJV)

 We need to use the correct Biblical definition for the word ‘confess’.
 The Greek for the word ‘confess’ in the New Testament is ‘homologeō’ and has a meaning of ‘to say the same thing as another, i.e. to agree with, assent’.
-To confess is to agree with God that you did sin.
+To confess is to agree with God that you did and have sin.
 We know all our sins were already forgiven, even our future sins because all sins are future to the cross.
 When we confess, we basically say to God, ‘God..
 I blew it again and sinned.
+Thank you for your amazing grace and for already paying for this sin on that cross for me.
+I have remorse about this sin.
 Please help me stop this by the Holy Spirit.’
 Do you think that is a prayer that God will honor?
 Yes, He will.
-The process of Sanctification takes time.
+This is proper belief and gives all the glory to God where it belongs!
+The process of our Sanctification takes time.
 In fact, a lifetime!
 Yet we are still saved by the grace of God through our BELIEF on Christ alone.

 Look how Paul uses the word ‘confess’ in Romans 10 KJV where we read,

-“That if thou shalt CONFESS (Added for meaning in Greek clarity: agree with God) with thy mouth the Lord Jesus, and shalt BELIEVE in thine heart that God hath raised him from the dead, thou shalt be saved.
-For with the heart man BELIEVETH unto righteousness; and with the mouth CONFESSION (Added for meaning in Greek clarity: agree with God) is made unto salvation.
-For the scripture saith, Whosoever BELIEVETH on him shall not be ashamed.”
+“That if thou shalt CONFESS with thy mouth the Lord Jesus, and shalt BELIEVE in thine heart that God hath raised him from the dead, thou shalt be saved.
+For with the heart man BELIEVETH unto righteousness; and with the mouth CONFESSION is made unto salvation.
+For the scripture saith, Whosoever BELIEVETH on him shall not be ashamed.“

-We also need to use the correct Biblical meaning for the word ‘repent’ which means ‘ change your mind’ in the Greek.
+We also need to use the correct Biblical meaning for the word ‘repent’ as well, which means ‘ change your mind’ in the Greek.
 It is not Biblically defined as the modern dictionary states.
-It does not mean ‘turn from your sin’ nor ‘to be pentient’.
-Yes, we should turn from our sins.
+It does not mean ‘turn from your sin’ nor ‘to be penitent’.
+Yes, we should turn from our sins and I am not saying otherwise.
 The Holy Spirit will convict us to.
 The reading of the Word of God for the renewing of our mind will also.
 Our newly created Spirit wars with our flesh for us to turn from our sins.
 Perfectly?
-Not yet. it is a real struggle!
+Not yet.
+It is a real struggle!
 (Romans 7) However, we cannot have sinless perfection until our bodily resurrection when the sin nature will no longer exist within us.
-However, the definition of the word ‘repent’ in the Bible is not ‘turn from your sin’.
+However, the definition of the word ‘repent’ in the Bible is not ‘turn from your sin’; it is ‘change your mind’.
 By changing our mind about sins we should be turning from sin but the repenting is not the turning from sin.
 The turning from sin is a result of repenting; that is changing of mind.
 And Apostle Paul tells us to renew our mind by the Word of God.

 “And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
 (Romans 12:2 KJV)